ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

  \
 We also observed that tension arose in the process of working towards meeting this requirement, as the LLC attempted (as required) to better define roles, responsibilities, and accountability between contractors and volunteers - especially when an individual was simultaneously both a contractor and a volunteer in a specific context.
 This appears to have been resolved and as the technical platforms of the IETF evolve it appears that roles, responsibilities, and accountabilities are becoming more clear cut and easier to understand. \
  \
-_Question during community review: are there any remaining gaps or issues related to the definition of roles, responsibilities, and accountability between contractors and volunteers?
+_Question during community review (Respond at https://github.com/ietf-llc/IASA2-Retrospective/issues/4): are there any remaining gaps or issues related to the definition of roles, responsibilities, and accountability between contractors and volunteers?
 How should the process of prioritizing long-term technical work function or be improved? _ \

 51. **Requirement**: Clearly Define the IETF-ISOC Relationship: Define the roles of IETF and ISOC in a way that helps the above structure be as clear as possible, in terms of who does what, how are things accounted for, and who is in charge of adjustments and control (e.g., staff resources).
 This also includes consideration of a new funding model that takes into account the historical responsibility for the IETF that ISOC has had since its inception. \
  \